-Uganda generally stays the same temperature year round with a daytime range from 65 to 85° F (23–29° C) and nighttime temperatures in the mid-50s° F (~12° C), but with climate change weather is more variable, so prepare for varying climate conditions.
-November is the transitional month between the rainy and dry seasons in Uganda, so expect some rain.
-Bwindi National Park is rainy and fairly damp year-round.
+Uganda generally stays the same temperature year-round.
+Daytime temperatures range from 65 to 85°F with nighttime temperatures in the mid-50s°F, but with climate change weather is more variable, so prepare for varying climate conditions.
+October and November are the transitional months between the rainy and dry seasons in Uganda, so expect some rain.
+The Bwindi Impenetrable Forest is rainy and fairly damp year-round.

 Airfare, except flight listed as included, is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

 Scott knows Uganda well and is eager to show you photographic techniques for optimal photography with primates.
 Our days are planned to spend as much time as possible observing and photographing wildlife behavior.
 Although this trip emphasizes photography, any skill level is welcomed and encouraged.
 You can forego photography altogether to watch animal behaviors for long periods of time if you choose.
 Our small group size gives us the flexibility to stay at a perfect photographic moment to capture world-class images.
-Scott will offer instruction on wildlife photography throughout the trip as well as offer one-on-one critique time in the evenings.
-If you have new equipment, familiarize yourself with it before your trip so that you can get the most out of Scott’s expertise.
+Scott will offer instruction on wildlife photography throughout the trip, as well as offer one-on-one critique time in the evenings.

 • Your guides will review these rules before you visit the chimpanzees and gorillas.